bayp0int/ssbb-wiiu-gc-controller-adapter/README.md

 PPC code to inject functionality into SSBB for enabling the WiiU GameCube Controller Adapter via USB

 This project is very much a work in progress.
-It will be done Soon<sup>TM</sup>.
 Any feedback or insight is encouraged!

 <img src="https://wiki.dolphin-emu.org/images/4/4c/Wiiugcpadadapter.jpg" alt="WiiU GameCube Controller Adapter" width="128" />